Are you growing a business based on recurring revenue?

-Nothing is more frustrating than losing a good customer to a payment issue.
-Whether it’s friction that forces re-evaluation of your product, email deliverability issues, or a myriad of edge cases that fail to get subscriptions back in the green, a lackluster dunning setup for managing involuntary churn can be costly (even in the short term).
+Whether it’s friction that forces re-evaluation of your product, email deliverability issues, or a myriad of edge cases that fail to get subscriptions back in the green, a lackluster dunning setup for managing involuntary churn is extremely costly and dangerous.

 No joke, some companies Churn Buster works with can afford annual salaries with the revenue they save.